aidantmcloughlin/SIDEREF/README.md

 # SIDEREF
-SIDEREF dissimilarity matrix for examining scRNA seq global relationships
+SIDEREF dissimilarity matrix for examining scRNA seq global relationships.

 *Note: Package development for key functions in this repository is in-progress.*